Ferlab-Ste-Justine/datalake-lib/README.md

 ### Define your own configuration case class

-You can slo define your own case class, if you want for example extend the datalake configuraion.
+You can also define your own case class, if you want for example extend the datalake configuraion.

 1. Define your case class, it must extend `ConfigurationWrapper` :